-AMR expects mainline capacity in the fourth quarter of 2010 to increase by 3.4 percent compared to the fourth quarter of 2009, with domestic capacity expected to be up 0.5 percent and international capacity expected to be up 8.2 percent compared to fourth quarter 2009 levels.
-AMR expects consolidated capacity in the fourth quarter of 2010 to increase by 4.1 percent compared to the fourth quarter of 2009.
+AMR expects mainline capacity in the fourth guarter 2010 to increase by 3.4 percent compared to the fourth quarter 2009, with domestic capacity expected to be up 0.5 percent and international capacity expected to be up 8.2 percent compared to fourth guarter 2009 levels.
+AMR expects consolidated capacity in the fourth guarter 2010 to increase by 4.1 percent compared to the fourth guarter 2009.